FAQs and comments

 b.
 What are those little pictures on the left side of the listing for?

+I have a video of this song.
 1. I have a score for this song / 2.
-I have input the score in NWC or I have converted a MIDI file to NWC /
+I have a music notation file (usually NWC) /

 3. I have a MIDI of this song / 4.
-I have a recording (audio or video) of this song.
+I have a CD recording of this song./ 5.
+I have a video recording of this song

-Many of these icons still have links.
-These links may still work, many will not.
+These icons do not normally have links.
+For the few that still do, these links may still work, many will not.

 [Top-of-Page]